SrivalliAkoju24/SrivalliAkoju24/README.md

 - Python practice I'll just follow coursera
 - Project Darshil Parmar Spotify, Portfolio
 - Research and Reaching out to people, Applications
+- One at a time
+- By 03/06/24 I'll complete Data Engineering
+- By 03/08/24 I'll complete Python
 - Course Tasks
 - **03/03/24:** Researched on how this challenge works, how to keep my spirit high, wrote my rules.
 - **03/04/24:** Did 2nd Module and felt Fomo and slept